 The 2016 International Union for Conservation of Nature (IUCN) World Conservation Congress (WCC) took place 1-10 September in Hawaii, with the theme Planet at the crossroads.
 The event had over 10,000 participants from a range of countries, backgrounds, and sectors including the science community, business community, NGOs and policy makers.
 The IUCN is the world’s largest conservation organization and every four years the conservation community comes together to set priorities, many in the form of formal motions.
 This conference set the direction following the creation of the Sustainable Development Goals in 2015.

 105 motions were adopted covering a huge range of conservation topics.
-Many have relevance and importance to the oil and gas industry, the full list of motions can be found on the IUCN Portal.
+Many have relevance and importance to the oil and gas industry, the full list of motions can be found on the IUCN Congress site.
 The motions fell into a few high level themes, including protection of endangered species, expansion of legally protected areas (on land and on the high seas), focus on forests and oceans using native knowledge to inform conservation, and recognition of the threat of warming oceans.
 Messages and highlights from the two-weeks include:

 - Significantly, classification around Protected Areas has been strengthened resulting in an increase in ‘no-go’ zones for industrial activities and infrastructure development.
 One resolution called for all land classified under IUCN protected area categories to be off limits to industrial and infrastructure development.
 Similarly, another resolution called for an increase to 30% coverage for Marine Protected Areas as part of Aichi Target 11.
 There was also a call for better guidelines for the management of marine micro-plastics.